Exercising After Spine Surgery: What You Need to Know

 As you recover, always remember this phrase, “maintain spine precaution.”
 This means no excessive strain on your back, including twisting, bending or heavy lifting.
-If you’ve had your a spinal fusion is to stabilize the spine, that area will need to become solid to heal correctly.
+If you’ve had a spinal fusion to stabilize the spine, that area will need to become solid to heal correctly.
 As you ease back into exercise, pay extra attention to movements that will cause motion in the affected area of your back.
 You don’t want to cause damage or failure of the fusion process.

 Explore Low-Impact Exercises

 Low-impact exercises are great because they allow you to be active while avoiding unwanted motion to the spine.
 Stretching is a good low-impact exercise, and yoga is also very beneficial, when approved by your doctor.
 Just be sure to go over any yoga positions that might cause strain to the spine.
 Aquatic therapy is another example of a low-impact exercise because exercising in a pool allows the water to support your body weight, thus lifting a great deal of the weight off of your back and onto other parts of your body.